laravel/chisel/README.md

 # Laravel Chisel

-Laravel Chisel runs post-install customization scripts for Laravel starter kits.

-A starter kit can ship with optional features already present, prompt for the user's choices during installation, and remove anything they did not select.
+Laravel Chisel is a toolkit for building scripts remove unwanted code, files, and dependencies.
+It's used by the official Fortify starter kits to allow users to customize which authentication features they want in their application.

 ## Install